DataDog/documentation/content/en/events/guides/migrating_to_new_events_features.md

 ## Migration process

-### Datadog migrates data stored in Datadog servers
+### Datadog migrates monitors and dashboards configured through the UI
 <div class="alert alert-info">
-You do not need to take any action for configuration stored directly in Datadog.
+You do not need to take any action for dashboards or monitors created through Datadog.
 </div>

-Datadog is responsible for migrating data stored in its servers.
-You do not need to take any action for configuration stored directly in Datadog.
 The changes to Event query syntax affect two Datadog features: monitors and dashboard widgets.

 Datadog migrates monitors that query Events by doing the following:
 - For each legacy Event monitor, create a duplicate that uses the new query syntax.
 Enable the new Event monitor.